AndrewC1998/website/content/post/climbing/index.md

 Moreover, I am passionate about sharing my knowledge and enthusiasm for climbing with others.
 I have actively participated in teaching beginners how to top rope and lead climb, helping them develop their skills and confidence on the wall.
 I have organised and led social bouldering sessions, creating a welcoming and inclusive environment where climbers of all levels can improve and connect.

 Beyond my involvement with ICMC, I have been an active participant in the London climbing community.
-Recognising the importance of efficiency and precision in the management of climbing centers, I have developed a cost calculator app for the staff at the London Climbing Centres (LCC), which can be accessed at [CalculateCost](https://calculatecost.streamlit.app/).
+Recognising the importance of efficiency and precision in the management of climbing centres, I have developed a cost calculator app for the staff at the London Climbing Centres ([LCC](https://londonclimbingcentres.co.uk)), which can be accessed at [CalculateCost](https://calculatecost.streamlit.app/).

 In addition to my climbing pursuits, I am committed in maintaining a high level of physical fitness.
 I regularly engage in strength training at the gym, running, and other fitness activities to enhance my overall endurance and performance.
-I have lead, taught, and been an active member of the London climbing community.
-For more information about the Imperial College Mountaineering Club, please visit [ICMC](https://icmountaineering.co.uk/).